Skip to main content

 Practice talking about your stories out loud

-Utilize the STAR method when practicing your stories out loud to give the full picture:
+Utilize the STAR method when practicing your stories out loud to give the full picture.

 Star Method infographic detailing the STAR method of interviewing.